lidom/lidom.github.io/README.md

 **NOTE:** If you fork or re-use this project, please be sure you:

-* Replace the Google Analytics tracking code with your own.
-(You find the code in the file 'index.html')
-* Or, if you don't use Google Analytics, comment the block of code out entirely.

-Otherwise I will receive GA data from your website.
+* Replace the [www.counter.dev](www.counter.dev) tracking code in 'index.html' with your own.
+Otherwise I will receive web analytics data from your website.

 Cedits go to: